cp3402-students/cp3402-2022-1-env-group-11-sp52/deployment.md

 **GitHub:** GitHub is a great developing tool that allows a team to take version control for their project.
 For example, while a group of people are working on a program, they have to push and pull the files frequently.
 All of the members could easily know how the program is progressing by reading the commits.
 GitHub could be accessed here: https://github.com/

 **Trello:** Trello is a tasks progress control tool that allows a group of developers to distribute the tasks and track the progress.
 For example, the leader of a group could assign a member to a task, and this member has to mark this task as done when finished.
 It would help a lot and prevent members from doing the same tasks.
-Trello could be access here: https://trello.com/
+Trello could be accessed here: https://trello.com/
 ### Site Hosting
+**Pantheon:** After finishing the part of site building, the last step to do is to host our site.
+Pantheon is a hosting service website which could be used with WordPress.
+With the hosting service, our sites could be seen by the people all around the world, instead of just the local environment.
+Pantheon could be accessed here: https://pantheon.io/
 ## Developing Environment
 ## Developing Workflows